About The Festival

 SCITUATE ART FESTIVAL: IN THE COMMUNITY TODAY

-artists, crafters and antique dealers as well as 10 percent of the net proceeds from the nonprofit food vendors.
-First, the Committee uses those proceeds to pay its expenses such as
+, crafters and antique dealers as well as 10 percent of the net proceeds from the nonprofit food vendors.
+First, the Committee uses those proceeds to pay its expenses such as trash

-trash removal and portable restrooms for the entire Village (both on and off the Art Festival grounds), advertising, entertainment, insurance, hospitality, water supply for the food vendors
+removal and portable restrooms for the entire Village (both on and off the Art Festival grounds), advertising, entertainment, insurance, hospitality, water supply for the food vendors and

-and general supplies.
+general supplies.
 Operating costs average around $25,000 a year.
-The Art Festival Board sets aside a portion of the remaining proceeds for future Church restoration projects and then
+The Art Festival Board sets aside a portion of the remaining proceeds for future Church restoration projects and then funds

 recipients include: the Boy Scouts, Girl Scouts, Future Farmers of America, Scituate Scholarship Foundation, Scituate Ambulance Corps, Scituate Food Pantry, Trinity Church Food